 Problems exist when shallow pit and low-headroom issues mean these dimensional constraints cannot be met.

 Our range of Specialist Passenger Lifts are specifically engineered to mitigate the issues caused by these dimensional constraints while fully complying with either EN81-21 Lifts Directive or the Machinery Directive 2006/42/EC.

 - Machinery Directive Passenger Lifts

-Important: Lifts manufactured under EN81-21 can be used in existing buildings with reduced pit and headroom dimensions but do require derogation by prior approval from the UK Government’s Department for Business, Energy and Industrial Strategy (BEIS).
-If in doubt consult your Lift Regulations Notified Body for advice.
+Important: Lifts manufactured under EN81-21 can be used in buildings with reduced pit and headroom dimensions but require derogation by prior approval from the UK Government’s Department for Business, Energy and Industrial Strategy (BEIS).
+If in doubt, consult your Lift Regulations Notified Body for advice.